 Immunizations: All immunizations must be current according to the requirements of the Illinois School Code.
 Students who fail to comply will be excluded from school.
 Click here for a list of Immunization Requirements (or Immunization Requirements – Spanish).

-Eye Exam: All children enrolling in early childhood or kindergarten, or entering the Illinois school system for the first time must provide the school by Oct.
+Eye Exam: All children enrolling in kindergarten, or entering the Illinois school system for the first time must provide the school by Oct.
 15 with proof an eye examination completed by an ophthalmologist or an optometrist or proof of an appointment for an eye exam.
 Eye Exam Form Eye Exam Waiver

 School Nurses – What We Do